REPORT on “Asteroid Day – CIRIR 2023” – ROCHECHOUART

 1. “Asteroid Day – Young Artist contest” and exhibition – March-June 2023

-This drawing competition is aimed at raising local children’s awareness about asteroids and the value (national and international) of the Rochechouart asteroid impact!
+This drawing competition was aimed at raising local children’s awareness about asteroids and the value (national and international) of the Rochechouart asteroid impact!

-The contest is open to children from 4 to 13 years old under ‘the auspices of participating schools.
-The theme is “ASTEROID” and any related features the children may know or imagine….
-Children’s works will be exhibited to the public from the beginning of June 2023, on the CIRIR website and in various places in the town of Rochechouart (shops, tourist office, Maison de la Réserve, CIRIR facilities, etc.).
-They will be evaluated by a jury composed of prestigious personalities from both the world of Art and Culture, and the world of Sciences and Technologies.
-The jury will award 3 prizes in 4 age groups.
-The public will also have the opportunity to vote.
+.
+Children’s works were exhibited to the public from the beginning of June 2023, on the CIRIR website and in various places in the town of Rochechouart (shops, tourist office, Maison de la RĂ©serve, CIRIR facilities, etc.).
+They were evaluated by a jury composed of prestigious personalities from both the world of Art and Culture, and the world of Sciences and Technologies.
+The jury awarded 3 prizes in 4 age groups.
+The public also had the opportunity to vote.

 • Astronomy Exhibition – June-September 2023- downtown Rochechouart

-In combination with the 20th anniversary of “Labyrinthe de la Voix” and “Ostensions” (UNESCO World Heritage), an exhibition of photos taken by local astronomers is organised.
-Pictures will be exhibited along a walking parcour in Rochechouart, throughout the summer season.
+In combination with the 20th anniversary of “Labyrinthe de la Voix” and “Ostensions” (UNESCO World Heritage), an exhibition of photos taken by local astronomers was organised.
+Pictures were exhibited along a walking parcour in Rochechouart, throughout the summer season.

 • Planetarium – June 26- June 30-2023 – Maison du Temps Libre (MTL), Rochechouart